mritunjaysukla/microservice/OPTIMIZED_ZIP_USAGE.md

 3. No S3 storage required
 4. Immediate download start

-This optimized approach gives you the best of both worlds: the simplicity of your original implementation with the performance benefits of worker threads.
+This optimized approach gives you the best of both worlds: the simplicity of your original implementation with the performance benefits of worker threads and AWS S3 v3